 - Tell Congress that 9 in 10 people want our elected leaders to ensure #housingstability during the #coronavirus outbreak.
 Congress must enact critical housing investments & protections in the next #COVID19 spending bill https://tinyurl.com/y8m46hep

-- 80% of Americans want the Govt. to provide #housingstability during the #COVID19 outbreak.
-Let your senator know they must do everything they can to enact critical housing investments & protections in the final #COVID19 spending bill https://tinyurl.com/y8m46hep
+- 80% of Americans want the govt. to provide #housingstability during the #COVID19 outbreak.
+Let your senators know they must do everything they can to enact critical housing investments & protections in the final #COVID19 spending bill https://tinyurl.com/y8m46hep

-- Our country can’t contain #COVID19 if millions are without homes or on the brink of homelessness. #RentisDue & families need to keep roofs over their heads during & after this pandemic.
+- Our country can’t contain #COVID19 if millions are without homes or on the brink of homelessness.
+Congress, #GetBackToWork & help families keep roofs over their heads during & after this pandemic.
 We need #RentReliefNow https://tinyurl.com/y7hdl9zb

-- Many renters don’t not have enough $ for rent. #Rentalassistance is needed to ensure residents who are out of work & fearing eviction are stably housed during & after #COVID19. #RentReliefNow https://tinyurl.com/y9mmz9hv
+- Many renters don’t have enough $ for rent. #RentReliefNow is needed to ensure residents who are out of work don’t accrue debt during & after #COVID19. #GetBackToWork & give us #RentReliefNow https://tinyurl.com/y9mmz9hv

-- We need resources to protect low-income renters at high risk of #COVID19. #RentisDue & unemployment ins. isn’t enough.
-Tell Congress the next stimulus package must include emergency #rentalassistance https://tinyurl.com/y9mmz9hv
+- We need resources to protect low-income renters at high risk of #COVID19.
+Congress, #GetBackToWork to ensure the next stimulus package includes emergency #rentalassistance https://tinyurl.com/y9mmz9hv

-- We need #RentReliefNow to keep families housed & healthy.
-Families should not have to choose between paying rent & food when the #RentisDue. #Rentalassistance will ensure #housingstability for the lowest-income renters during #COVID19 https://tinyurl.com/y7hdl9zb
+- We need #RentReliefNow!
+Families should not have to choose between paying rent & buying food when #RentisDue.
+Congress, #GetBackToWork to ensure #housingstability for the lowest-income renters during #COVID19 https://tinyurl.com/y7hdl9zb

 - .[Twitter Handle of Your Senator who Didn’t Support the Emergency Rental Assistance and Rental Market Stabilization Act] #DYK millions of Americans are spending 50%+ of their income on rent?
 Please don’t leave them behind in the next #COVID19 bill. #RentReliefNow to ensure #housingstability during/after #COVID19 https://tinyurl.com/y9mmz9hv